ELROSTEM/shoreline-species-identification/README.md

 Of course, there are already apps that can do this but we were trying to learn and develope something fun and intresting ourselves.

-A list of commonly used resources we used to learn are listed in the acknowledgements.
+A list of resources we used to learn are listed in the acknowledgements.

 ### Built With
 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.